fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading response' text="
-It's a bit silly to talk about whether culinary/cultural appropriation actually happens (it does), or whether it's just some people being overly sensitive (it is), or whether it can be an (inadvertent) tool of marginalization (it can).
-BASED ON, but not repeating, the articles: how much is too much?
+Personally, I find most culinary appropriation conversations to be unhelpfully superficial.
+It is pointless to debate whether culinary/cultural appropriation actually happens (it does), or whether it's just some people being overly sensitive (it is), or whether it can be an (inadvertent) tool of marginalization (it can).
+These are non-debateable facts.
+But what is really happening?
+And what does it really matter?

+Use the articles for this week to evaluate a claim we read a few weeks ago from Ruth Tobias ([here](https://www.tastingtable.com/culture/national/defining-american-food-cuisine)): "The difference between adaptation and appropriation is one of privilege--the privilege to control and inevitably whitewash the narrative surrounding a given dish."
+How is this statement correct?
+How is it lacking?
+BE SURE YOU USE THE READINGS TO SUPPORT YOUR ANSWER!
 "%}